 How does the GDPR Affect Me if I Don’t Live or Do Business in the E.U. or U.K.?

 Plus, there is a trend of global convergence in consumer privacy laws – to give control in how businesses use personal information back to the consumer.

 Case in point?
 The California Consumer Privacy Act of 2018 (CCPA).
-The law goes into effect January 1, 2020 and requires businesses that do business in California to:
+The law went into effect January 1, 2020 and requires businesses that do business in California to:

-- Disclose how the personal information will be used (including whether it will be sold or shared with third parties);
+- Disclose what personal information they collect, the source of the information, how it will be used, and whether it’s sold or shared with any third party;

 - Allow consumers to say “no” to the sale of their personal information via an “opt out” process;

-- Delete personal information upon the request of a consumer.
+- Delete personal information upon the request of a consumer; and

 - Not to discriminate against a consumer who exercises their rights.

 The CCPA applies to businesses that do business in California and earn annual gross revenue of $25 million or more; collect, share, sell, or store the personal information of at least 50,000 consumers for commercial purposes; or earn at least 50% of their annual revenue from selling consumers’ personal information.